spiral/docs/http/csrf.md

 }
 ```

-Every POST/PUT/DELETE request from user must include this token as POST parameter `csrf-token` or header `X-CSRF-Token`.
+Every `POST`/`PUT`/`DELETE` request from the user must include this token as POST parameter `csrf-token` or header `X-CSRF-Token`.
-User will receive `412 Bad CSRF Token` if token is missing or not set.
+Users will receive `412 Bad CSRF Token` if a token is missing or not set.

 ```php
 public function index(ServerRequestInterface $request)